suika3-community/suika3/README.md

-  utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT VM; codename "諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename "少彥智叡") for production or mobile environments, alongside the interpreter (Ubi-Ray; codename "天滿梅貴").
+  utilizes a high-speed JIT compiler on desktop platforms (Sun-Ray JIT VM; codename "諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename "少彥智叡") for production or mobile environments, alongside the interpreter (Ubi-Ray Interpreter;
+  codename "天滿梅貴").
 Ray enables you to make not only VN but also generic 2D games.

 Although Suika3 is designed as a professional tool, you are absolutely welcome to use it just for fun — after all, fun is the driving force